 The demand for industrial-scale production of high yield cannabis is expected to increase with the legalization of medical and/or recreational cannabis across many jurisdictions.

-The cultivation of cannabis is driven largely by demand for tetrahydrocannabinol (THC) and cannabidiol (CBD), which produce both beneficial and adverse effects in humans.
+The cultivation of cannabis is driven largely by the demand for tetrahydrocannabinol (THC) and cannabidiol (CBD), which produce both beneficial and adverse effects in humans.

 The strict control of cannabis crop has left scientific research with a considerable knowledge gap.
 As such, there is currently a yield gap; the maximum flower yield compared to current yields, as well as variability in quality which is dependent on cannabinoid concentration and profile.